-The ear lobule is the classic area where ear rings are placed or more recently ears are expanded known as gauging.
+The ear lobule is the most common area where ear rings are placed.
+In more recent years, it has become increasingly common for this area to expand through the use of gauges.
 Usually due to trauma or a pull on the ear ring, the tissue can split or tear out to the margin of the lobule resulting in the split lobule appearance.
-The restoration of the ear requires removal of the margins of the tear and repair of the margins.
-Repair of the “gauged” ear may be a little more involved requiring removal of some of the expanded tissue.
-The procedure is performed under local anesthesia such as lidocaine and is performed in our in-office surgical suite.
+The restoration of the ear requires removal and repair of the margins of the tear.
+Repair of the gauged ear may require removal of some of the expanded tissue.
+The procedure is performed under local anesthesia and is performed in our in-office surgical suite.
 The procedure can be performed in our surgical center under sedation if there is a great deal of anxiety.

 Procedure time: The procedure will require 10-15 minutes per side and a little more for the gauged or expanded ear lobule.

 “ If you are considering reconstruction, it is my view that you have been through enough already.
 You don’t need the added difficulty of a doctor who is less than compassionate about your ordeal.
 I hope that you will find my entire staff to be fully understanding of your challenge and responsive to your concerns.
 Remember, I am here for you.
 I try to model my patient relationships around a mutual relationship of trust and confidence.
 If you have concerns or anxieties about any part of the process, I want to hear about it! ”